KateR14/CLOSER_KR/basic-unit1.1/Data Management and FAIR.md

 ## How to implement good data management

-- Develop a robust Data Management Plan (DMP) at the begining of your research project.
-A DMP should consider:
+- Develop a robust Data Management Plan (DMP) at the begining of your research project
-  - Conside

-- Enact FAIR data principles
+- Implement FAIR data principles
 - Create metadata that adheres to relevant standards

 ---